CMA Final Syllabus for 2021 Exam

 You may understand the details of examinations which shall be conducted simultaneously under both CMA final Syllabus by the following table:

 |ICWAI | CMA Final syllabus Course Examination|

 |Term of Examination||Examinations to be held under CMA final Syllabus|

 |December 2016||CMA final Syllabus 2012||No Exam under CMA final Syllabus 2016|

 |June 2017||CMA final Syllabus 2012||CMA final Syllabus 2016 (First Exam)|

 |December 2017||CMA final Syllabus 2012 (Last Exam)||CMA final Syllabus 2016|

 |June 2018 and onwards||No Exam under CMA final Syllabus 2012||CMA final Syllabus 2016|

 Subjects under New Syllabus-2016 for CMA Final Course Students

-Note that CMA Institute has also clarified vide Circular No. G/128/5/2015-16 dated December 24, 2015 that the first examination under cma final Syllabus-2016 shall be conducted in June 2017 and following subjects shall be under CMA Final syllabus Course Syllabus-2016:
+Note that CMA Institute has also clarified vide Circular No. G/128/5/2015-16 dated December 24, 2015, that the first examination under CMA final Syllabus-2016 shall be conducted in June 2017 and the following subjects shall be under CMA Final syllabus Course Syllabus-2016: